Bodera/LearnPath_Mathematics/statistics/solved-list3.md

 Dataset 2:  5   6   8   8   12   13   14   15   19
 ```

-__2º step__ - Then calculate the total amplitude of each data set by subtracting the highest value from the lowest value
+__2º step__ - Then calculate the total amplitude of each data set by subtracting the highest value from the lowest value.

 ```
 Dataset 1:  (11) - (4)